Kiara Bowers: Career

-She had an outstanding debut season, finishing second behind Erin Phillips in the league's player voted Most valuable player award, sixth in the AFL Women's best and fairest award, winning Fremantle's best and fairest award and being named in the 2019 AFL Women's All-Australian team.
-In 2020 she played in every game of Fremantle's undefeated season, winning the best player award in the first ever AFL Women's Western Derby and was again named in the All-Australian team.
+She had an outstanding debut season, finishing second behind Erin Phillips in the league's player-voted Most Valuable Player award, sixth in the AFL Women's best and fairest award, winning Fremantle's best and fairest award, and being named in the 2019 AFL Women's All-Australian team.
+In 2020 she played in every game of Fremantle's undefeated season, winning the Best Player award in the first-ever AFL Women's Western Derby and was again named in the All-Australian team.

 Bowers continued her exceptional form into 2021, sharing the AFL Women's best and fairest award with Collingwood's Brianna Davey, being selected in her third consecutive All-Australian team, as vice-captain, and claiming the AFLW Champion Player of the Year Award.
-Bowers achieved selection in Champion Data's 2021 AFLW All-Star stats team, after leading the league for pressure points in the 2021 AFL Women's season, leading the league for pressure acts, pressure points, tackles and forced turnovers.
+Bowers achieved selection in Champion Data's 2021 AFLW All-Star stats team, after leading the league for pressure points, pressure acts, tackles and forced turnovers in the 2021 AFL Women's season.